gradenova/scraper-heroku-1/README.md

 # webscraping
-Webscraper website built with mechanize and sinatra
+Webscraper website built with mechanize and sinatra and deployed on amazon web services